computableai/computableai.github.io/README.md

 The `dev` branch (default) contains all of the source files.
 The `master` branch is published by GitHub Pages, and only contains the output.

+Start with `pipenv shell` to enter the virtualenv shell for this repo.

 I run `make devserver` to start an auto-refreshing local server, then I run `jupyter notebook` and use Jupyter to write site content, occasionally checking the Pelican-built version of the article to make sure things look right.

 When I'm done, `make publish` publishes the site (by generating a production build and using ghp-import to extract the `output/` into `master`).